 Crops grow best where temperature, rainfall and climate are optimal for that specific crop.

 Farming is not only about choosing a crop or an animal to farm.
 To farm successfully and to understand nature you will need to understand the climate, weather, rainfall and temperature of an area.
-This range of short articles will explain some basic natural phenomena that can influence farming and the crops we choose.
+This range of articles on climate and farming in South Africa will explain some basic natural phenomena that can influence farming and the crops we choose.

 A plant needs periods of heat and cold for certain processes in its growth cycle.
 These periods of heat and cold are expressed in heat units and chill units....more

 In farming areas where frost can damage crops, good management of planting times can limit frost damage during the growth period of crops....more

 Similar to rain, hail is a form of precipitation and can contribute to the availability of water in a farming area, but can also cause extensive damage to growing crops, especially in the hail belts of South Africa....more